FAQ about our Camps

 If I do not show up for the camp I reserved or I need to cancel, do I receive a refund or credit?

 A 50% deposit is due at the time of enrollment to reserve your spot.
-Your 50% deposit is non-refundable.
+Your 50% deposit is non-refundable and non-transferable.
 No refunds or credits are given.
 The remainder of your balance is due the week before camp.
 If you call to cancel your reservation anytime before or on the Monday the week before camp that remaining balance will no longer be due.
 However, if you do not cancel before or on the Monday the week before the camp you are enrolled in you will still be responsible for the remaining balance.

 Will Boost contact me to confirm my child’s enrollment?